0fie/Maika/README.md

 ### I stole about 30 percent of the code in this repo from the following sources:

 - [Aylur/dotfiles](https://github.com/Aylur/dotfiles) - Several dozen snippets, Helix config, UEFI boot stuff for the instructions above
-- [NotAShelf/Nyx](https://github.com/NotAShelf/Nyx) - I took hundreds of snippets from their ultra-complex setup
+- [NotAShelf/Nyx](https://github.com/NotAShelf/Nyx) - Hyprland animations, Helix config, plus dozens of other snippets from their ultra-complex setup
 - [Misterio77/nix-config](https://github.com/Misterio77/nix-config) - Firefox declaration with addons, Helix config
 - [rubyowo/dotfiles](https://github.com/rubyowo/dotfiles) - Catppuccin themes for CLI tools like bat, cava etc. Copied as is, without modification.
 Thank you!
 - [Zaney/zaneyos](https://gitlab.com/Zaney/zaneyos) - Several snippets & Nixvim although I no longer use it